explicitcontextualunderstanding/kalico/Comprehensive-Configuration-Macro.md

 | ABS/ASA  | -0.02 to +0.05mm    | 100-110°C| 240-255°C       | 0-20%   | Enclosure recommended |
 | Nylon    | +0.05mm             | 70-90°C  | 250-270°C       | 0%      | Dry filament crucial |

+If first layer nozzle temperature is less than 205 degrees Celsius, the print may not adhere and get dragged across the bed.

 ```gcode
 # Example macro for material-specific adjustments
 [gcode_macro MATERIAL_ADJUST]